DocReward: A Document Reward Model for Structuring and Stylizing: Abstract

 \section{Abstract}

-Recent advances in agentic workflows have enabled the automation of tasks such as professional document generation.
-However, they primarily focus on textual quality, neglecting visual structure and style, which are crucial for readability and engagement.
-This gap arises mainly from the absence of suitable reward models to guide agentic workflows toward producing documents with stronger structural and stylistic quality.
-To address this, we propose \modelname{}, a \textit{\textbf{Doc}ument \textbf{Reward} Model} that evaluates documents based on their structure and style.
-We construct a multi-domain dataset \dataname{} of 117K paired documents, covering 32 domains and 267 document types, each including a high- and low-professionalism document with identical content but different structure and style.
-This enables the model to evaluate professionalism comprehensively, and in a textual-quality-agnostic way. \modelname{} is trained using the Bradley-Terry loss to score documents, penalizing predictions that contradict the annotated ranking.
-To assess the performance of reward models, we create a test dataset containing document bundles ranked by well-educated human evaluators.
-Notably, \modelname{} outperforms GPT-4o and GPT-5 in accuracy by \textbf{30.6} and \textbf{19.4} percentage points, respectively, demonstrating its superiority over baselines.
-In an extrinsic evaluation of document generation, \modelname{} achieves a significantly higher win rate of \textbf{60.8\%}, compared to GPT-5’s 37.7\% win rate, demonstrating its utility in guiding generation agents toward producing human-preferred documents.
+Recent agentic workflows automate professional document generation but focus narrowly on textual quality, overlooking structural and stylistic professionalism, which is equally critical for readability.
+This gap stems mainly from a lack of effective reward models capable of guiding agents toward producing documents with high structural and stylistic professionalism.
+We introduce \modelname{}, a \textit{\textbf{Doc}ument \textbf{Reward} Model} that evaluates documents based on their structure and style.
+To achieve this, we propose a \textit{textual-quality-agnostic} framework that ensures assessments are not confounded by content quality, and construct \dataname{}, a dataset of 117K paired documents covering 32 domains and 267 types.
+Each pair shares identical content but differs in structural and stylistic professionalism. \modelname{} is trained using the Bradley-Terry loss.
+On a manually annotated benchmark, \modelname{} outperforms GPT-5 by \textbf{14.6} percentage points in the same setting.
+Reinforcement learning experiments further show that \modelname{} effectively guides agents toward generating documents with consistently higher structural and stylistic professionalism, highlighting its practical utility.